 Myth #3: There is nothing we can do

 Truth: Hong Kong has the power to change.
-Around 50 percent of the world’s shark fin is traded into Hong Kong, so if the people of Hong Kong make a stand against shark fin, the whole world will listen.
+Around 50 percent of the world’s shark fin is traded in Hong Kong, so if the people of Hong Kong make a stand against shark fin, the whole world will listen.
 Today, 78 percent of Hongkongers find it acceptable NOT to serve shark fin soup at a wedding banquet, and 85 percent express support for a ban on the import of shark fin into Hong Kong.

 It’s up to Hongkongers to make a change …